 Before students may register for math or English courses, they must demonstrate mastery of the high school level material.
 This mastery is demonstrated through placement requirements.
-A mandatory assessment tool, the Accuplacer[TM], will be used to identify the appropriate level coursework for mathematics and English skills for courses impacted by one of these competencies.
-The Accuplacer[TM] is administered by the Academic Success Center and can be done on a drop-in basis during the Academic Success Center open hours.
 Students will not be denied admission based on placement test scores.
 However, students may be required to successfully complete a developmental skills course prior to beginning coursework in the program of study to which they have been admitted.
 Placement testing may be waived, in full or in part, for those individuals who have met one or more of the following conditions:

-- Completed SAT testing; minimum scores vary by program and can be discussed with an Advisor. - Complete the Accuplacer within the past three years at MCC or another accredited postsecondary institution; after three years, students must retake the Accuplacer to determine appropriate course placement - Transferred a college-level mathematics or English course from another accredited institution into an MCC program
+- · Completed SAT testing; minimum scores vary by program and can be discussed with an Advisor. - Complete the Accuplacer within the past three years at MCC or another accredited postsecondary institution; after three years, students must retake the Accuplacer to determine appropriate course placement - · Transferred a college-level mathematics or English course from another accredited institution into an MCC program